yogodoshi/pah/README.md

 ### RVM

-If using the rvm is recomended before using pah, create and use a gemset, with the projectname.
+If using the rvm is recomended before using pah, create and use a gemset, with the project name.

 ```bash
 $ rvm use 2.0.0@projectname --create